 The map for this election is incomplete due to the lack of returns for several counties.

 Pennsylvania used a district system for electing members to Congress.
 Each district elected one member of Congress except District 1, which elected four members, and Districts 2, 3, 5, 6, and 10, which each elected two members.
 The votes cast in Warren County are included in the Venango County totals.
+The votes cast in Jefferson County are included in the Indiana County totals.

 In 1817, a special election was held in which John Murray was elected to replace David Scott, who had resigned his office.